A person covering the alcohol glass with one hand and saying no with another hand

 One Year In: Reduced Inflammation and Healthier Heart

 Inflammation in the body can cause various health issues, including chronic pain, autoimmune diseases, and even some cancers.
-After a year of not drinking, the body's inflammation markers significantly reduce, helping bolster your overall health.
+After a year of not drinking, the body's inflammation markers significantly reduce, bolstering your overall health.

-Lastly, a healthier heart is something to celebrate one year into your alcohol-free journey.
+Finally, a healthier heart is something to celebrate one year into your alcohol-free journey.
 Drinking alcohol excessively can increase blood pressure, weaken heart muscles, and increase the risk of heart diseases.
-A year without alcohol does wonders in reducing these risks, providing a healthier you for years to come.
+A year without alcohol reduces these risks dramatically, providing a healthier you for years to come.

 Additional Impacts in the Year: Relationships and Finances

-When you stop drinking, it’s not just about the benefits for you — your relationships can also get a much-needed boost from the fresh attention and energy you can start investing in them again.
+When you stop drinking, it’s not just about the physical benefits — your relationships can also get a much-needed boost from the fresh attention and energy you can start investing in them.
 Whether it’s reconnecting with a loved one like a spouse or significant other, spending more quality time with your kids, or reestablishing meaningful contact with friends and family, quitting drinking can have some great benefits for our relationships.

 If you find yourself struggling with relationships after you stop drinking, then you may want to seek out the support of a professional counselor or therapist.
 They can help you figure out how to handle the personal and relational issues that you’re experiencing.
 We know this can be a scary step, but the benefits can really outweigh the initial discomfort of reaching out!